Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Utah

 Assessment of the Infant and Family

-The division shall make a thorough preremoval investigation upon receiving either an oral or written report of alleged abuse, neglect, fetal alcohol syndrome, or fetal drug dependency, when there is reasonable cause to suspect that a situation of abuse, neglect, fetal alcohol syndrome, or fetal drug dependency exists.
-The primary purpose of the investigation shall be protection of the child.
+The division shall make a thorough preremoval investigation upon receiving either a report under § 80-2-603 if there is reasonable cause to suspect that a situation of abuse, neglect, fetal alcohol syndrome, or fetal drug dependency exists.
+The primary purpose of the investigation shall be the protection of the child.

 The division shall use an interdisciplinary approach when appropriate in dealing with reports made under this part.
 The division shall convene a child protection team to assist the division in the division's protective, diagnostic, assessment, treatment, and coordination services.
-The division may include members of a child protection unit in the division's protective, diagnostic, assessment, treatment, and coordination services.
-Whenever possible, the team shall include representatives of the following:
+The division may include members of a child protection team in the division's protective, diagnostic, assessment, treatment, and coordination services.

 Responsibility for Development of the Plan of Safe Care